-The awardees accept their awards at the 2019 Australasian Viral Hepatitis Elimination Conference and the 2019 Australasian HIV&AIDS Conference where they also deliver a 10-minute, unique oral presentation.
-The awardees receive conference registration, funding for travel and accommodation to attend the conference if required and ASHM membership for a year.
+The awardees will accept their awards at the 2020 Australasian Viral Hepatitis Elimination Conference (Virtual) and the 2021 Australasian Viral Hepatitis Conference where they will deliver a 10 minute, unique oral presentation.

 2018 Levinia Crooks Emerging Leader in Viral Hepatitis Award - Jennifer MacLachlan, Epidemiologist, WHO Collaborating Centre for Viral Hepatitis, The Doherty Institute.